-It is important to draw a distinction between a complaint and feedback.
-The University seeks and welcomes the views of its students.
-A student may provide feedback which will be useful to a school or service when reviewing its policies and operations, without invoking this policy.
-Students are encouraged to provide feedback at a Local Level to the appropriate school or service provider in a prompt and constructive manner.
+A student may provide feedback which will be taken into account by a School/Department or Service when reviewing its policies and operations, without invoking this policy.
+Students are encouraged to provide feedback to the appropriate School/Department representative, Students’ Union, Learning Community Forum or service provider in a prompt and constructive manner.

 There are 3 Levels to the University complaints procedure:

 Level 1: Local Level (informal resolution).
 To make a complaint a student must start at Level 1